 - 4 Remove the display assembly.

 - 5 Remove the hinge cap.

 - 6 Remove the display bezel.

 - 7 Remove the hinges.

 - 8 Remove the display panel.

-Disconnect the display cable from the camera-microphone module [1] and gently peel off the display cable from its routing channel on the display back cover.
+- 1 Peel back the adhesive tape securing the display cable to the camera-microphone module [1].

+- 2 Gently peel off the display cable from its routing channel on the display back cover [2].